Te Ngākau Pono ki Te Ratonga Tūmatanui Trust in the Public Service

 What drives trust

 Responsiveness, and integrity are key trust drivers.
 Responsive services are essential to building trust — if we aren’t meeting people’s needs, they won’t trust us.
-We know that trust is not only about what an individual has experienced, but also about what their family, social network and wider community have experienced.
+We know that trust is not only about what an individual has experienced, but also about what their family and wider social network has experienced.

-The fundamental characteristic, and driving force, behind the Public Service is acting with a spirit of service to the community.
+The fundamental characteristic of the Public Service is acting with a spirit of service to the community.
 We know that making a positive contribution to society is the most common reason people join the Public Service.
 The spirit of service is what unites us.

-As part of an ongoing programme of work supporting trust in government, the Organisation for Economic Co-operation and Development (OECD) selected New Zealand for a country study to provide an in-depth analysis of the main drivers of public trust.
-Some findings have been released by the OECD as part of their cross-national report and a full New Zealand report was published on 1 March 2023.
+The Organisation for Economic Co-operation and Development (OECD) selected New Zealand for a country study on the drivers of public trust.
+This was part of an ongoing programme of work supporting trust in government.
+Some findings have been released by the OECD as part of their cross-national report and a full New Zealand report was published in 2023.

 Uiuinga ki Aotearoa New Zealand measures of trust and confidence

 The Kiwis Count survey measures the trust and confidence of New Zealanders in the Public Service.
-It asks respondents why they’ve given the Public Service a particular trust score based on their most recent service experience and perception of the Public Service overall.
+It asks respondents why they’ve given a score, based on their most recent service experience and perception of the Public Service overall.

 - 80% of New Zealanders trust public services based on their personal experience.
-This is slightly down from 82% last quarter but is at a consistent level of trust reported over time.
+This is slightly down from 81% last quarter and is consistent with the range of trust scores over the past 10 years.

-- Trust in the Public Service brand is 61%, which is up slightly from the June 2023 quarter and remains above pre-COVID-19 levels.
+- Trust in the Public Service brand is 56%, which is down from 59% in the previous quarter.

 See our Kiwis Count survey page for more information.